 - Nausea, vomiting, or abdominal pain.
 Vomiting can be caused by many illnesses, not just ketoacidosis.
 If vomiting continues for more than two hours, contact your health care provider.

 - A hard time paying attention, or confusion

 Warning!
-Ketoacidosis (DKA) is dangerous and serious.
+DKA is dangerous and serious.
 If you have any of the above symptoms, contact your health care provider IMMEDIATELY, or go to the nearest emergency room of your local hospital.

 You can detect ketones with a simple urine test using a test strip, similar to a blood testing strip.
 Ask your health care provider when and how you should test for ketones.
 Many experts advise to check your urine for ketones when your blood glucose is more than 240 mg/dl.

-When you are ill (when you have a cold or the flu, for example), check for ketones every 4 to 6 hours.
-And check every 4 to 6 hours when your blood sugar is more than 240 mg/dl.
+When you are ill (when you have a cold or the flu, for example), check for ketones every four to six hours.
+And check every four to six hours when your blood glucose is more than 240 mg/dl.

 Also, check for ketones when you have any symptoms of DKA.